systems-rg/systems-rg.github.io/wss22.md

 > Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for participating in the school.

-Please help us advertise the school in your campus by sending [this email](./wss22-email.md) to students and/or by posting [this poster](./slides/wss22.pdf).
-You can reach out to us at wss22@googlegroups.com.

 ## Inaugural talk
 The school will be inaugurated by [Mohit